dnaid4k/website-dnaid4k-master/readme.md

-This is my portfolio website.Site will be upgraded using frameworks and libraries and i will put it on my linkedin/github so potential employer may look at it or people that seek for some project to be done or help.
+json server -  live server is needed for this project This is my portfolio website.Site will be upgraded using frameworks and libraries and i will put it on my linkedin/github so potential employer may look at it or people that seek for some project to be done or help.
 I have used html css js and package json in creation of this website.